fear-ai/wpages/Status.md

 6) Focus list encoding error policy postponed.

 Concerns
-1) Input brittleness: raw dumps with literal tabs/newlines will misparse unless using mysql -e or --csv (see Decisions 1 and 2).
+1) Input brittleness: raw dumps with literal tabs/newlines will misparse unless using mysql -e or --csvin (see Decisions 1 and 2).
 2) Warning visibility: parse_dump returns stats only; non-CLI callers must surface warnings explicitly (see Decision 3).
 3) Memory scale: rows and content live in memory; large dumps need limits or profiling (see Decisions 4 and 5).
 4) Character removal/replacement is now summarized as Info counts per page (control/zero-width/tab/newline/non-ASCII removals and replacement chars).
 Sanitization steps (tags/blocks/entities) also emit Info counts.
 Data loss is still possible when ASCII-only output is used.